Bengal Mumbai FC: Overview

 Former Iranian footballer Jamshid Nassiri was club's first manager (from 1998 to 2001).

 The brainchild of Krishnendu Sen (media agency owner), Ajit Karmarkar (shipping magnate) and Shankar Maitra (businessman), among others, it had inducted Iranian Jamshid Nassiri as their coach.
 Nassiri managed the club from 1998 to 2001 during their golden years.
-Former India internationals James Lukram Singh, Abhay Kumar and Abdul Khaliq, were signed for the club's inaugural season.
+Former India internationals James Lukram, Abhay Kumar and Abdul Khaliq, were signed for the club's inaugural season.
 Former Indian international players including Gift Raikhan, Uday Konar, Royston D'Souza, Kalyan Chaubey (who later became the president of All India Football Federation) have also appeared with the club.

 Bengal Mumbai holds the distinguishing record of winning two major league tournaments during the same year of its inception, i.e. Mumbai Super Division (1998), and Rovers Cup (1998).

 Indian Football Hall of Fame star Chima Okorie, who played for various clubs in England, Norway and Denmark, played for Bengal Mumbai during the 2001–02 season and also managed the team in 2006.
 He also became the club's CEO on 16 August.

 Dronacharya awardee coach Syed Nayeemuddin managed Bengal Mumbai in 2003–04 season.

 Jahar Das was the manager of the club during their 2002–03 season.
 Notable Armenian-Iranian retired rugby union player Emil Vartazarian, who represented India, has also appeared with Bengal Mumbai between 2003 and 2004.

 In 2003, Syed Nayeemuddin managed the club in Mumbai Super Division.
 In 2004, they finished as runners-up in Lal Bahadur Shastri Cup, losing 1–0 to Tata Football Academy.
 Later in 2004, Bengal Mumbai roped in former India international Syed Shahid Hakim as head coach, who managed the club for a season.

 Home ground

-BPT Stadium or Bombay Port Trust Ground, is a football stadium in Sewri, Mumbai, Maharashtra, which is located at premises of the Bombay Port Trust, and was established in 1998.
+BPT Ground or Bombay Port Trust Trust Ground, is a football stadium in Sewri, Mumbai, Maharashtra, which is located at premises of the Bombay Port Trust, and was established in 1998.
 The stadium had a seating capacity of around 5,000 spectators and was home ground of Bengal Mumbai FC.
 The ground has also used by several Mumbai-based Cricket teams.

 They have previously used Cooperage Ground for some of their games, which had a seating capacity of 12,000 spectators.